Graham Greene: Writing style and themes

 Greene was one of the more "cinematic" of twentieth-century writers; most of his novels and many of his plays and short stories have been adapted for film or television.
-The Internet Movie Database lists 66 titles between 1934 and 2010 based on Greene material.
+The 2014 edition of Quentin Falk's Travels in Greeneland: The Cinema of Graham Greene lists 62 titles between 1933 and 2013 based on Greene material.
 Some novels were filmed more than once, such as Brighton Rock in 1947 and 2011, The End of the Affair in 1955 and 1999, and The Quiet American in 1958 and 2002.
-The 1936 thriller A Gun for Sale was filmed at least five times under different titles, notably This Gun for Hire in 1942.
-Greene received an Academy Award nomination for the screenplay for the 1948 Carol Reed film The Fallen Idol, adapted from his own short story The Basement Room.
+The 1936 thriller A Gun for Sale was filmed three times in English alone, notably as This Gun for Hire in 1942.
+Greene received an Academy Award nomination for the screenplay for Carol Reed's The Fallen Idol (1948), adapted from his own short story The Basement Room.
 He also wrote several original screenplays.
-In 1949, after writing the novella as "raw material", he wrote the screenplay for a classic film noir, The Third Man, also directed by Carol Reed, and featuring Orson Welles.
-In 1983, The Honorary Consul, published ten years earlier, was released as a film under its original title, starring Michael Caine and Richard Gere.
+In 1949, after writing the novella as "raw material", he wrote the screenplay for a classic film noir, The Third Man, also directed by Reed and featuring Orson Welles and Joseph Cotten.
+In 1983, The Honorary Consul, published ten years earlier, was released as a film (under the title Beyond the Limit in some territories), starring Michael Caine and Richard Gere.
 Author and screenwriter Michael Korda contributed a foreword and introduction to this novel in a commemorative edition.

-In 2009, The Strand Magazine began to publish in serial form a newly discovered Greene novel titled The Empty Chair.
-The manuscript was written in longhand when Greene was 22 and newly converted to Catholicism.

 Greene's literary style was described by Evelyn Waugh in Commonweal as "not a specifically literary style at all.
-The words are functional, devoid of sensuous attraction, of ancestry, and of independent life".
+The words are functional, devoid of sensuous attraction, of ancestry and of independent life".
 Commenting on the lean prose and its readability, Richard Jones wrote in the Virginia Quarterly Review that "nothing deflects Greene from the main business of holding the reader's attention".
 Greene's novels often have religious themes at their centre.
 In his literary criticism he attacked the modernist writers Virginia Woolf and E. M. Forster for having lost the religious sense which, he argued, resulted in dull, superficial characters, who "wandered about like cardboard symbols through a world that is paper-thin".
 Only in recovering the religious element, the awareness of the drama of the struggle in the soul that carries the permanent consequence of salvation or damnation, and of the ultimate metaphysical realities of good and evil, sin and divine grace, could the novel recover its dramatic power.
 Suffering and unhappiness are omnipresent in the world Greene depicts; and Catholicism is presented against a background of unvarying human evil, sin, and doubt.
 V. S. Pritchett praised Greene as the first English novelist since Henry James to present, and grapple with, the reality of evil.
 Greene concentrated on portraying the characters' internal lives—their mental, emotional, and spiritual depths.
 His stories are often set in poor, hot and dusty tropical places such as Mexico, West Africa, Vietnam, Cuba, Haiti, and Argentina, which led to the coining of the expression "Greeneland" to describe such settings.